-My training in art has not been very formal - various post-bachelor courses, a few correcpondence courses, and lots of practicing and self-directed exploration with color and visual effects.
-My spark for pursuing drawing began when I was given an old box of wooden watercolor pencils about 20 years ago.
+My training in art has not been very formal - various post-bachelor courses, a few correspondence courses, and lots of practicing and self-directed exploration with color and visual effects.
+My spark for pursuing drawing began when an old box of wooden watercolor pencils was shared with me about 25 years ago.
 I simply found the colors enticing and wanted to see their unusual juxtaposition.
 Curiosity played a big role in my pursuit.
-I used the colors I liked together placing one color blotch next to anohter in the shapes that felt right to draw.
-I guess it can be called an intuitive approach (although I didn't know it at the time).
-To my surprise, from these patterns of small shapes an image would emerge as I drew them and I would continue down a path not knowing exactly when randomness gave way to intent.
+I used the colors I liked together placing one color blotch next to another in the shapes that felt right to draw.
+It can be called an intuitive approach (although I didn't know it at the time).
+To my surprise, from these patterns of small shapes, an image would emerge as I drew them and I would continue down a path not knowing exactly when randomness gave way to intent.
 As I have evolved in my practice, I am learning new techniques and new media.
 All very exciting.

-I enjoy working with water color pencils, simple graphite pencils, oil pastels (using solvents to blend different colors) but continue to try new things.
-I have recently begun exploring working with inks, building collages, and photography.
-Since I haven't been formally trained I often use medium in ways not intended or simply a bit different.
-In my more intiutive drawings, I do not keep the paper in the same direction - in fact it rotates depending on the shape and angle of the new section I am adding (This enables me to see the different images that 'come up'.
-I use paint pens blended with water colors, Indian ink with graphite.
-I use brushes, sponges and paper towels to get the right soft blending of oil pastels.
+I enjoy working with watercolor pencils, simple graphite pencils, oil pastels (using solvents to blend different colors) but continue to try new things.
+Recently I have begun exploring working with inks, building collages, and photography.
+I use paint pens blended with watercolors, Indian ink with graphite.
+I use brushes, sponges, and paper towels to get the right soft blending of oil pastels.
+I haven't been formally trained as an artist, so I sometimes use a medium in a bit differently than intended.
+My more intuitive and colorful drawings, I rotate the paper depending on the shape and angle of the new section I am adding.
+This enables me to see the different images that 'come up'.

 Zebra or Eskimo ?